Need help with Clearing?GO TO CLEARING

 When to apply

 When it comes to applying for university accommodation, there’s one thing we can’t stress enough — check your university’s accommodation applications deadline, as each one is different!
 Usually you’ll only need to apply for accommodation at your firm choice, but sometimes your reserve offer will want/allow you to apply for accommodation too.
 If you can do this you should, even if you’re confident of getting the grades you need to get into your first choice, so check the dates for both.
 Don’t leave it until the deadline though, as the earlier you get your application in, the better your chance of getting exactly what you want.
 If you’re looking for a student house it’s a bit trickier — there’s no fixed deadline, but obviously you’ll want to get it sorted out by September.
-Most student houses become free around July or August so start looking then, even if you can’t move in until term starts.
+Most student houses become free around July or August but you should start looking before then, even if you can’t move in until term starts in September.

 How to apply